Natural stormwater solution, Te Auaunga Awa / Oakley Creek

 - constructing two new pedestrian bridges across the stream

 - upgrading the park, including new paths and cycleways, an outdoor classroom and adventure playground and traditional

 Māori play elements.

 Green infrastructure is often thought of as specific and isolated things, such as a green roof, or a rain garden.
 However, bigger systems can also support green infrastructure objectives.

 For example, urban forest initiatives that focus on increasing the overall tree canopy cover of cities also deliver a range of benefits to the environment and local communities.
 Increasing the tree canopy can reduce the urban heat island effect, deliver better air quality and improve residents' mental and physical wellbeing.

-The Auckland Mayor's Million Trees Programme aims to plan a million trees across Auckland over a three year period.
+Million Trees Programme aims to plan a million trees across Auckland over a three year period.

 Auckland Council is also currently developing an Urban Forest Strategy that seeks to:

 - green urban Auckland

 - protect water quality by planting along rivers and coastlines